mattferris/di/Readme.md

         'FTP.host2' => [instance of \FtpService]
     );

+If you attempt to set a definition using a key that already exists, a `DuplicateDefinitionException` will be throw.
+The duplicate key can be retrieved using the `DuplicateDefinitionExeption::getKey()` method.

+### Type-Based Injection

+In some cases, you may require a specific type of object for your service definition, but may not know what the name of the service's definition is within the container.
+Instead of requesting the directly from the container, you can have the service injected into your the closure of your service definition by type-hinting the argument.

+    $di->set('FooService', function (\Bar\Service\Class $bar) {
+        return new \FooService($bar);
+    });

+If a definition exists that has an instance of `\Bar\Service\Class`, it will injected into the closure for consumption by your defined service.

+If a dependency can't be resolved, a `DependencyResolutionExceptioon` will be thrown.
+The type that couldn't be resolved can be retrieved using the `DependencyResolutionException::getType()` method.

 ### Service Bundles

 You can use bundles to isolate service configuration within your domains.
 A service bundle is any class that implements `MattFerris\Di\BundleInterface`.
 When registered via `register($bundle)`, the bundle's `register()` method is passed an instance of the container and can then register services.

     class MyBundle extends MattFerris\Di\BundleInterface
     {